-Save Money by Increasing Attic Insulation in Fort Lauderdale
+Save Money with Attic Insulation Installation in Fort Lauderdale

-Having the proper amount of insulation in your attic can make your Fort Lauderdale home more comfortable throughout the seasons.
-Increased energy efficiency could also help you save money on utility costs.
+Having the proper amount of insulation in your attic can make your Fort Lauderdale home cozier throughout the seasons.
+Higher energy efficiency could also help you save money on utility costs.

-Do you have the right amount of insulation?
+Do you have the proper amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

-You can assess existing insulation to learn if you have enough in your attic.
-If it’s lower than 7” deep, your home is doesn’t have enough insulation.
+You can assess existing insulation to learn if you have a sufficient amount in your attic.
+If it’s less than 7” deep, your Fort Lauderdale home is doesn’t have enough insulation.
 In Fort Lauderdale, 13-14” deep is recommended.

-Strengthening your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.
+Strengthening your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation

-Open-cell foam expands when applied, stopping cracks and other hard-to-reach spaces.
+Open-cell foam spreads when applied, stopping cracks and other hard-to-reach spaces.
 It’s best for stopping air but isn’t fully waterproof.

 Both types of spray foam insulation may even help block noise.

-Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be portioned to fit.
+Loose fill insulation is blown in with special machinery, while batt insulation is rolls that can be portioned to fit.
 Insulating material can involve fiberglass, cellulose, mineral wool and cotton.

-Service Experts Heating & Air Conditioning can help you figure out what kind of insulation is best for the climate in Fort Lauderdale and your home’s needs.
-Our insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Service Experts Heating & Air Conditioning can help you determine what type of attic insulation is best for the climate in Fort Lauderdale and your home’s needs.
+Our attic insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by asking us for a home comfort consultation and free estimate today.